ArvindGoudar/Consumer-Goods-Ad-Hoc-Insights/README.md

 As a hypothetical applicant for this role, I was tasked with:

-- Reviewing the `ad-hoc-requests.pdf`, which contained 10 ad hoc business requests requiring insights.
+- Reviewing the `Consumer Goods Ad Hoc Presentation.pdf`, which contained 10 ad hoc business requests requiring insights.
 - Writing and executing SQL queries to answer these requests.
 - Creating a presentation to showcase these insights, targeting top-level management.